Zephyr-Sylvester/zephyr-sylvester.github.io/_posts/2026-02-19-meps-connectivity.md

 ### Key findings: Nursery by nursery

-We focused on the wAP, identifying four known nursery grounds: Bransfield Strait, Gerlache Strait, Grandidier Passage, and Marguerite Bay.
+We focused on the wAP, identifying four known nursery grounds: Bransfield Strait (BS), Gerlache Strait, Grandidier Passage, and Marguerite Bay (MB).
 By tracking which simulated larvae spent more than 21 days in each nursery region during their first 6 months of life, we could trace back to where those larvae were spawned and map the connectivity between spawning and nursery habitat.

 #### Bransfield Strait